This is an Interactive page. If you have questions concerning

 Salt, whether sea, table, or kosher, contains 2,350 mg of sodium per teaspoon.
 However, salt is not the only source of sodium you should be concerned about.

-sodium at between 1,300 and 1,800 milligrams.
-That refers to all forms of sodium, that is, natural sodium in foods and the sodium found in table salt, sea salt and Kosher salt.
+When we discuss sodium, we refer to all forms of sodium, that is, natural sodium in foods and the sodium found in table salt, sea salt and Kosher salt.

 Unfortunately, there are a great number of hidden sources of sodium found in packaged, canned, frozen and prepared foods, as well as in dairy products.
 And now we have to look